10 secrets of the Golden Gate Bridge

 It's true that the top coat has been fully repainted over time with new and environmentally-improved International Orange top coats.

-However, there are ares that haven't been stripped to bare metal and completely repainted, said Bower.
+However, there are ares that haven't been stripped to bare metal and completely repainted, said Bauer.

 5. What gets painted?